791254467/RPi-DPI-HAT/README.md

 * 40pin connector for TFT-Display
 * LED Backlight Boost Regulator (up to 35V)
 * Single 5V Power Supply via GPIO connector
+* Note: The HDMI and video output cannot be used at the same time with a DPI display.

 ## Hardware